DOGMA: Weaving Structural Information into Data-centric Single-cell Transcriptomics Analysis: Introduction

-First, at the level of topological structure, the cellular connections constructed by existing methods are often riddled with errors and lack a systematic biological perspective.
-In heterogeneous graphs (e.g., scMoGNN \cite{scmognn}, scGNN \cite{scgnn}), introduced housekeeping gene nodes evolve into ``super hubs," artificially bridging distinct cells and smoothing out specific differences \cite{li2018deeper}.
-As quantified in Figure 1(b), these high-degree hubs precipitate an explosive growth in edge density and memory consumption, imposing severe computational bottlenecks without yielding proportional performance gains.\\ Meanwhile, methods relying on statistical distance (e.g., k-NN \cite{scanpy2018, cellvgae}) are susceptible to being misled by batch effects, resulting in the construction of spurious neighborhood relationships \cite{mnn2018}.
-Even prior works attempting to incorporate prior knowledge into graph construction are typically confined to microscopic molecular-level associations \cite{scpriorgraph, scbignn}, lacking a hierarchical and systematic global reference coordinate system such as Cell Ontology \cite{cellontology}.
-This approach to graph construction, utilizing only fragmented biological constraints, struggles to macroscopically correct the pervasive global biases within the data, failing to establish a truly robust cellular topological structure.
+First, at the level of topological structure, existing graph construction strategies often rely on local statistical similarity or fragmented priors, making it difficult to impose systematic biological topological constraints.
+In heterogeneous graphs (e.g., scMoGNN \cite{scmognn}), introduced housekeeping gene nodes evolve into super-hub nodes, artificially bridging distinct cells and smoothing out specific differences \cite{li2018deeper}.
+As quantified in \figpartref{fig:teaser}{b}, these high-degree hubs precipitate an explosive growth in edge density and memory consumption, imposing severe computational bottlenecks without yielding proportional performance gains.

-Second, at the level of node features, existing methods perform only shallow mathematical compression, lacking the capacity for biologically meaningful interpretation.
-Most existing graph construction methods solely employ HVG or PCA processed data to build their topology \cite{luecken2019current, seurat2019}; however, this essentially amounts to mere statistical compression of numerical values.
-Without incorporating external knowledge bases like Gene Ontology \cite{geneontology} to provide explicit biological definitions, downstream models struggle to comprehend the specific functional significance represented by these compressed values.
-In the absence of such biological functional semantic annotations, downstream models treat biological signals and technical noise indistinguishably.
-Consequently, the learned representations are highly susceptible to noise interference, rendering them unable to precisely lock onto critical biological features.